LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 ---

-### VOP Usage

-### VOP Definitions
+### VOP Usage - Definitions
-This section describes the concept of a VOP definition, and how to include one in an RPIP.
+> The VOP-GMC-MEMBERSELECT definition describes how GMC elections take place.

-A VOP definition contains the elements that make up a particular type of VOP.
+* A VOP definition contains the elements that make up a particular type of VOP.
-> For example, the VOP-GMC-MEMBERSELECT definition describes how GMC elections take place.

-A VOP definition MUST include the elements defined in the VOP Elements section of this specification.
+* A VOP definition MUST include the elements defined in the VOP Elements section of this specification.

-A VOP definition SHOULD follow the template defined in the VOP Definition Template section of this specification.
+* A VOP definition SHOULD follow the template defined in the VOP Definition Template section of this specification.

-If use of the VOP framework is deemed appropriate, a VOP definition MUST be included in the RPIP in which the process is described.
+* If use of the VOP framework is deemed appropriate, a VOP definition MUST be included in the RPIP in which the process is described.

 #### VOP Elements
-This section defines what makes up a VOP definition.

 * Code - A short, unique, human-readable string identifier that can be used to identify instances of this VOP.
 Should take the rough form of VOP-SUBJECT-ACTION
 * Name - A longer identifier in plain english.
 * Description - A description of this VOP.